abohling/stock-picker/README.md

 ## smaller header

 Stock-pick is an app that is geared toward the financial professional.
 The easy search and detail function all you to look up real-time data and analysis.
-Using api endpoints from >https://www.alphavantage.co/documentation/#intraday-extended, allows you to fully immerse yourself into each company's financials.
+Using API endpoints from >https://www.alphavantage.co/documentation/#intraday-extended, allows you to fully immerse yourself into each company's financials.

 ## Features
 -log in pic